-COSMO-SkyMed, one of the most innovative Earth observation programmes, is funded by the Italian Space Agency (ASI), the Italian Ministry of Defence and the Italian Ministry of Education, Universities and Scientific Research.
+COSMO-SkyMed, one of the most innovative Earth Observation programmes, has been financed by the Italian Space Agency (ASI), the Ministry of Defence, and the Ministry of Education, University, and Scientific Research.

-The Second Generation COSMO-SkyMed programme (CSG) provides for the launch of a first satellite in 2019 and a second in 2020, and will ensure further improved performance in terms of technology, services and operational life of the system.
-The two new satellites of the constellation represent the top tier in radar observation from space, in terms of precision, features and image quality.
+After the launch of the first satellite in 2019, the Second-Generation COSMO SkyMed programme (CSG) plans to launch a second satellite in 2020.
+The CSG will ensure further improved performance in terms of technology, services, and the system's service life.
+In fact, the two new satellites in the constellation represent the pinnacle of radar observation from space in terms of precision, characteristics, and image quality.

-COSMO-SkyMed was conceived as a programme capable of meeting civil needs (environmental monitoring, civil protection, Oil & Gas) as well as military ones.
-The general features enable interoperability with other systems and the use in the context of international agreements.
-In particular, COSMO-SkyMed is able to meet the stringent operating requirements of Copernicus, the European programme for Earth observation.
-The constellation allows you to acquire information on the entire surface of the globe taking up the same area on average every 12 hours and each satellite is able to generate 450 images a day.
+COSMO SkyMed was developed for dual use, that is, as a programme able to satisfy both civil (environmental monitoring, civil defence, Oil & Gas) and military needs.
+Its general characteristics allow interoperability with other systems and use in the context of international agreements.
+The constellation makes it possible to acquire information on the entire Earth surface, covering on average the same area every 12 hours, and each satellite is able to generate 1800 images per day.